Wisconsin, other states see drop in gas prices

 Americans are seeing pump prices plummet across the country, as crude oil prices drop.
 On the week, gas price averages in 35 states decreased by double-digits, pushing the national average to $2.25, the cheapest price point of the year.
 Wisconsin's average price Monday was $2.05.
-At the downtown BP the gas price was $1.99 Monday.
+Unleaded gas in Milton was as low as $1.94.

 “The national gas price average is 13 cents cheaper on the week and nearly 20 cents less than the beginning of the month.
 These are significant decreases in just 7 and 16 days,” said Nick Jarmusz, Director of Public Affairs for AAA – The Auto Club Group.
 “AAA expects gas prices to continue trending cheaper, with the high likelihood of the national average hitting $2/gallon before the end of March.”